 Joshua Spanier, marketing director for global media, offers a glimpse into how Google went “all-in” on programmatic advertising and reveals his programmatic resolutions for 2016.

-For more than a decade Joshua Spanier has been planning media for global advertising agencies, including ZenithOptimedia and Goodby Silverstein & Partners.
+For more than a decade, Joshua Spanier has been planning media for global advertising agencies, including ZenithOptimedia and Goodby Silverstein & Partners.
 Now, as head of Google Media Lab, he's on our front lines of ad campaign planning and ad placement.
 As such, he's leading our brand's "all-in" push toward programmatic advertising.
 Here he shares his experience with this major transition and sheds light on where the US$15 billion market for programmatic is going in 2016.1

 How does Google use programmatic advertising in its marketing strategy?